World AIDS Day 2021

 As with any cause, ongoing shared support and awareness is key.
 While World AIDS Day is only once a year, you can still support people living with HIV all year long.
 Sign up to Spectrum Health Care’s mailing list to stay up-to-date with our agency and HIV health-related information.
-You can also support the agency and our clinical services year round with a donation securely through our Square Site.
+You can also support the agency and our clinical services year round with a donation or SHC merchandise purchase securely through our Square Site.

 As we have done for the past 28 years, Spectrum Health Care will continue to be a leader in providing care and education to ensure HIV+ persons live full and productive lives; and will continue to promote the most up to date, scientific methods to prevent new cases.
 Together we can honor those we have lost the battle against HIV disease and celebrate a world without HIV.